 Yung-Sheng Chang is a doctoral student in the School of Information at The University of Texas at Austin.
 He received a bachelor degree in Psychology at National Chung Cheng University and a master degree in Industrial Engineering specializing in Human Factors at National Tsing Hua University.
-After graduation, he had one and a half year experience working as a research assistant.
+After graduation, he had one and a half year experience working as a research assistant at Chang Gung University.
 Currently Yung-Sheng is studying relevance criteria users use in information retrieval.

 Degrees: B.S. in Psychology, 2011, National Chung Cheng University; M.S. in Industrial Engineering and Engineering Management, 2013, National Tsing Hua University